Skip to Main Content

 Question: Why would you use Google Book Search?

-Answer: Google Book Search (unlike Diamond or WorldCAT) searches the full-text of the books in its inventory.
-Diamond and WorldCAT are limited to searching only title, author, subject heading and other specific and limited information about a book.
+Answer: Google Book Search (unlike Library Search or WorldCAT) searches the full-text of the books in its inventory.
+Library Search and WorldCAT are limited to searching only title, author, subject heading and other specific and limited information about a book.

-Because Google Book Search lets you search within books, you can see a table of contents or an index or just a portion of a book.
+Because Google Book Search lets you search within books, you can often see a table of contents, an index, or excerpts from portion of a book.
 You can then locate the book in a nearby library.

 Google Book Search